atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day13/README.md

 # Day 13 Lab — Environments, Targets, and Tag-Based Runs

+Today you will make your dbt project safer to operate.

+You are **not** creating new models today.

-You will do three tasks today.
+You will do three tasks:

-* Task 1: Update `profiles.yml` to include a `prod` target.
+* Task 1: Update `profiles.yml` to include a `prod` target
-* Task 2: Add tags to existing models.
+* Task 2: Add tags to existing models
-* Task 3: Execute runs targeting specific tags and environments.
+* Task 3: Execute runs targeting specific tags and environments

 This lab assumes you already have a working dbt project from earlier days.

-You are not creating new models today.

-You are making the project safer to operate.
+---

 ## Before you start